A-Ravioli/ml-from-scratch/00-mathematical-foundations/01-analysis/01-real-analysis/lesson.md

 f is continuous at x₀ ⟺ for every sequence xₙ → x₀, we have f(xₙ) → f(x₀)

+#### Intuitive Understanding: What is Continuity?

+- **Small input wiggle → small output wiggle**: If you nudge x a tiny bit (within some δ-window), f(x) only moves a little (within an ε-window).
+The ε–δ definition formalizes this “no nasty surprises” idea.
+- **No jumps or tears**: You can “draw” the graph near x₀ without teleporting.
+Continuity is local: it’s about the behavior arbitrarily close to a single point.
+- **Robustness to perturbations**: In modeling, continuous maps don’t amplify vanishingly small input changes into large output swings.
+- **Examples**:
+  - Continuous: f(x) = x²; ReLU(x) = max{0, x} (continuous everywhere, though not differentiable at 0).
+  - Not continuous: step/threshold functions like sign(x) at 0; piecewise definitions with mismatched endpoints.

 #### ML Connection: Loss Functions

 Continuity ensures small changes in parameters lead to small changes in loss - crucial for gradient-based optimization!